 - entering of a plea.9

-5. What if neither the defendant nor the attorney appear in court?
+5. What if neither my attorney or I appear in court?

-A defendant could be charged with the crime of failure to appear, per Penal Code 1320 and 1320.5, if he (or his attorney) does not appear in court (when required to do so).
+You could be charged with the crime of failure to appear, per Penal Code 1320 and 1320.5, if you (or your attorney) do not appear in court when required to do so.10

-California Penal Code 1320 sets out the crime of “failing to appear” for defendants who are released on their own recognizance.
-Penal Code 1320.5 describes “failure to appear” for California defendants who are released on bail.
+California Penal Code 1320 sets out the crime of “failing to appear” if you were released on your own recognizance.
+Penal Code 1320.5 describes “failure to appear” if you were released on bail.

-The penalties for failure to appear in California depend on the type of crime a defendant was initially charged with or convicted of.
+The penalties for failure to appear in California depend on the type of crime you were initially charged with or convicted of.

-If an accused was charged with or convicted of a misdemeanor and released on his own recognizance, then failure to appear is a misdemeanor.11 The penalties include:
+If you were charged with or convicted of a misdemeanor and released on your own recognizance, then failure to appear is a misdemeanor.11 The penalties include:

 - up to six months in county jail, and/or